 In many cases you will not need to configure anything in Capabilities unless explicitly instructed to do so by the Sonatype support team.
 Execute any capability changes with caution, potentially backing up your configuration before proceeding.

 - The status column does not have a title.
 Enabled capabilities have a green checkmark added on top of a blue icon.
+If an enabled capability is not fully operational the icon displays a warning sign on top of the blue icon and the entire row is surrounded with a red border; you can find out further information in a warning message below the list of the capabilities and above the individual tabs.
 Disabled capabilities use a greyed out icon.

-- The type columns provides the specific type of a capability in the list.
+- The Type column provides the specific type of a capability in the list.

 - The Category is optional and details the wider context the capability belongs to.